ratanvarghese/blom.sh/public/j-cardboard-1/content.md

 "Indeed," the statue said.

-"So yeah, the colors are great for expressing moods, and for keeping my laurel wreath looking fresh.
+"So yeah, the colours are great for expressing moods, and for keeping my laurel wreath looking fresh.
 Essential skills when trying to sell costumes to eight-year olds.
 How about you?
 What is it like being all elegantly monochromatic?" the cutout said.

-"I actually used to have color," the marble statue said.
+"I actually used to have colour," the marble statue said.

 "Really?
-I'm having a hard time imagining it, you'd look totally different in color!"
+I'm having a hard time imagining it, you'd look totally different in colour!"

-"Yes, I too was created in color.
-But over the centuries the colors faded and faded.
+"Yes, I too was created in colour.
+But over the centuries the colours faded and faded.
 Once I was a millenia old or so, I had become entirely pale.
 My skin, my hair, my armor, all of it the same shade of marble white."

 "And then the Renaissance guys all liked the new look," said the cutout.